top of page

 Michael then started contacting the players via their agents, tours or directly through the mail.
 An experience he said he will never forget!
 After the original contacting and verifying process had finished for the first group of golfers Michael organized and formed The Double Eagle Golf Club on March 1, 1997 with 57 members and Gene Sarazen serving as the first Club President.

-registered golfers... and counting.
+There are now 2,985 registered golfers... and counting.
 Stay Tuned!

 bottom of page